 On top of all that, you'll also find plenty of live music, traditional belly dance performances, and a handful of glamorous casinos.
 Let's take a closer look at some of the highlights of the nightlife in Agadir.

 La Scala, Route de L'Oued Sous

 Seeing as Agadir is located on the Atlantic coast, you won't want to leave without dining on fresh and delicious seafood.
 There are lots of local eateries serving up tasty local dishes, and La Scala is one of the best in town.
 Catches of the day are combined with French and Moroccan flavours, all served in a lovely laid-back atmosphere.

 There aren't many clubs in Agadir, but there are a handful for those of you looking to stay out late.
 Papagayo, located right on Riu Tikida Beach, is one of the most popular Agadir nightclubs.
 You can dance the night away to international DJ sets, and stick around to watch the sun come up on the beach.

-Le So, Baie des Palmiers
+So Lounge, Baie des Palmiers

-Another popular Agadir nightclub is Le So night lounge.
+Another popular Agadir nightclub is So Lounge night lounge.
 This is the hippest club in town (and one of the most expensive too) and it spans over several levels.
 The venue houses champagne and vodka bars, as well as a live music stage and even a restaurant.
-You’ll find local DJs and artists playing here every night of the week.
+You'll find local DJs and artists playing here every night of the week.